Being a bridesmaid is a tremendous honor, and I don’t know too many women who would turn down the opportunity.

 To be perfectly honest, in most cases, I’d skip the party favors.
 More often than not, party favors are small, cheap items that most people won’t ever use.

 However, if you or another bridesmaid insist on having them, go for easy but great options.
-If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits or mugs and glasses.
+If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits, or cute Team Bride glasses.

 A great idea is to combine the entertainment with the favors and have guests make their own as well!
 Another option is to shop places like Target’s dollar section for budget favors.
 It has inexpensive but useful things that every guest would love.